webofdata/specification-archived/specification.md

         - name: "nextdata"
           in: "query"
           type: "string"
           description: "A token used to retrieve more data.
-Tokens are provided as a result of calling get-entities-partitions or as a value in the X-WOD-NEXT-DATA response header."
+Tokens are provided as a result of calling get-entities-partitions or as a value in the continuation entity of a response to this operation."
       responses:
         200:
           description: "successful operation"
-          headers:
-            x-wod-next-data:
-              description: "if present indicates to the client that there is more data to be retreived.
-Use the value of this header as the value of the 'nextdata' query parameter to retreive more data."
-              type: "string"
           schema:
             type: "array"
             items: